Your cookie preferences

 • Enjoy streaming movies and shows but not paying for top-end TV packages

 The straightforward, no-frills packages may not be to the taste of those who have grown used to expecting extras with their broadband.
-But for those that want a consistent, fast enough, good-value internet connection with excellent customer service, Plusnet is a fantastic option.
+But for those who want a consistent, fast enough, good-value internet connection with excellent customer service, Plusnet is a fantastic option.

 Compare Plusnet deals